Sinkaiya/simple-donate-bot/README.md

 # simple-donate-bot

-An example of simple bot which can be used for donations or payments of some sort.
+An example of simple Telegram bot which can be used for donations or payments of some sort.

 ### Programming language and packages versions